the-mosquito-man/dengue-app-backend-server/README.md

     * `DENGUE_DB_USER`, `POSTGRES_USER`
     * `DENGUE_DB_PASSWORD`, `POSTGRES_PASS`
   * `INIT_DB` should be true and `GOOGLE_MAP_API_KEY` should be proper API key only when the database is first created and used to initial data
+  * The hostname and other nginx configuration can be configured in. `docker/nginx`.

 ```sh
 docker-compose build